Jessybrenens/Test/DRAFT/Chapter15.md

 "Why did you do it?" she asked abruptly.
 "Release the evidence, confess to everything.
 You could have maintained deniability, claimed the data was falsified."

-Victor gazed out at the ocean for a long moment before responding.
-"At the North Pacific station, watching it collapse despite all our technological safeguards, seeing the Tide Callers work with the water rather than against it..."
-He paused, searching for words.
-"I saw my life's work crumbling, literally and figuratively.
-Everything I had believed about controlling natural systems, about Haven's approach being the only viable path forward."
+Victor stared at the waves.
+"I tried to leash this world and lost.
+Maybe I can help mend it before I'm gone."

 He turned to face her fully.
 "I've spent decades making calculations—which communities to save, which technologies to pursue, which truths to suppress.
 Always believing the ends justified the means.
 But in that moment, watching the station collapse despite all our supposed control, I realized my calculations had been fundamentally wrong."

 "And now?"
 Mira asked.

-Victor watched the summit delegates through the viewport, his eyes tracking the interactions between Haven officials and independent community representatives.
+Victor stood quiet, his frame small against the sprawl he'd wrought.
+His eyes tracked the interactions between Haven officials and independent community representatives.
 His expression softened as he observed their tentative collaboration.

-"I've spent my life trying to control the drowning world," he said quietly.
-"I failed.
-But perhaps I can contribute to this new approach before I die."

-Another silence fell between them, filled with the gentle sound of water against Tidefall's floating structures.

 "I don't expect forgiveness," Victor said finally.
 "Nor should I receive it.
 But I hope that my remaining years spent dismantling what I built, redirecting Haven's resources toward genuine restoration...
 I hope that counts for something."

+Another silence fell between them, filled with the gentle sound of water against Tidefall's floating structures.

 Mira touched the pendant at her throat, feeling the Mediterranean water inside it—the connection to her homeland and parents that had driven her for so long.
 "It counts," she acknowledged quietly.
 "Not enough to balance the scales.
 Nothing could do that.
 But something."